 Only half or full payments will be accepted.
 Partial payments are not accepted.

 When the tax amount is twenty-five dollars ($25.00) or less, the half-payment does not apply, therefore a single payment must be received by April 30.
 Payments bearing U.S. postmarks reflective of these dates are acceptable.

 If your payment is postmarked after the deadline date, delinquent interest is added to the tax amount according to the following chart:

 |November (prior to tax sale)||9%||6%||7%|

-Our Tax Lien Sale will be held in November, 2017 at a date to be determined, in the Commissioners Meeting Room, 315 Main Street, Sterling, Colorado.
+Our Tax Lien Sale will be held Thursday, November 9, 2017, in the Commissioners Meeting Room, 315 Main Street, Sterling, Colorado.
 Please stop and register for the sale in the Treasurer's Office prior to 10:00 a.m.

 Convenient Drive-up Drop Box located in Courthouse parking lot.

 A convenient drive-up drop box is located in the parking lot entrance to the Courthouse off of Ash Street on the east end of the parking lot.
 The drop box can be used for voted ballots, motor vehicle renewals, tax payments and any other county business after hours or during business hours for convenience.

 The box will be open 24 hours unless there is a deadline for taxes or after 7 p.m. on election night.
 The box will be checked once a day at times other than election time when ballots are mailed out.
 During elections it will be checked multiple times a day.
 The box should hold between 750 to 1000 ballots.
 The box is under 24 hour surveillance.
 It is a felony to break open or tamper with the box.
 It is illegal to drop off more than ten ballots in the box for any election.

 If there is a problem with the drop box, contact information is on the side of the box.